AlgeriaOfficial Name: People's Democratic Republic of Algeria

 - Bookmark the Bureau of Consular Affairs website, which contains the current Travel Warnings and Travel Alerts as well as the Worldwide Caution.

-- Follow the U.S. Embassy in Algeria on Twitter and visiting the Embassy’s website.
+- Follow the U.S. Embassy in Algeria on Twitter and visit the Embassy’s website.

 - In the event of an emergency, contact us at 1-888-407-4747 toll-free within the United States and Canada, or via a regular toll line, 1-202-501-4444, from other countries.

 CRIME: The crime rate in Algeria is moderate.
-Serious crimes have been reported in which armed men posing as police officers have entered homes and robbed the occupants at gunpoint.
-Petty theft and home burglary occur frequently, and muggings are on the rise, especially after dark in the cities.
+While Algeria has a very visible police presence throughout the country, including many plain-clothes police officers, petty theft and home burglary occur frequently, and muggings are on the rise, especially after dark in the cities.
 Theft of contents and parts from parked cars, pick-pocketing, theft on trains and buses, theft of items left in hotel rooms, and purse snatching are common.
-Alarms, grills, and/or guards help to protect most foreigners' residences.
+Alarms, grills, and/or guards can help protect residences.

 Don’t buy counterfeit and pirated goods, even if they are widely available.
-Not only are the bootlegs illegal in the United States, you may be breaking local law, too.
+Not only are the bootleg goods illegal in the United States, you may be breaking local law, too.

-Social unrest has become commonplace in Algeria.
+The frequency and intensity of localized, sporadic, and usually spontaneous civil disturbances has risen since 2010.
 Travelers should avoid crowds, protests, demonstrations, and riots.
-The frequency and intensity of localized, sporadic, and usually spontaneous civil disturbances has risen dramatically since 2010.
-In 2012, there were similar spontaneous protests and demonstrations with some being well-organized in advance.
-These disturbances are overwhelmingly based in longstanding, deeply seated socio-economic grievances.
-Some people involved in these protests, demonstrations, and riots have ignited fireworks, thrown Molotov cocktails, brandished knives, and looted businesses, damaged property, and robbed passersby.
+These disturbances are overwhelmingly based in longstanding, deeply seated socio-economic grievances, including over housing and public sector salaries and allowances.
+Some people involved in these protests, demonstrations, and riots have ignited fireworks, thrown Molotov cocktails, brandished knives, looted businesses, damaged property, and robbed passersby.
 Most victims displayed obvious signs of wealth and were targets of opportunity.

 VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate.
 We can: